 The Volunteering program is our longest running initiative, based on the premise that making a real difference is not only possible but vital.
 At Barnie's Place Feline Rescue, Volunteering is a source of great pride for our Non-Profit Organization.

-Barnie's Place Feline Rescue is a leader in the sector and ensures that local needs and priorities come first.
-Our Education program offers a much-desired platform for people who deserve it most.
+Barnie's Place Feline Rescue is a leader in educating the public about the needs of community cats.
+Our new Education program will meet monthly to teach others about community cats, cat care, socializing kittens and more.
 Become a part of a brighter future and join our efforts today.

-Feeling like there are countless pressing issues that no single program could make a marked difference?
-Our local empowerment initiative has prove to be a powerful tool for Barnie's Place Feline Rescue to successfully serve our community and improve countless lives -- both human and feline.
+At Barnie's Place, our goal is to be inclusive, inviting other organizations to work with us to strengthen our community.
+Our local empowerment initiative has proven to be a powerful tool for Barnie's Place Feline Rescue to successfully serve our community and improve countless lives -- both human and feline.

 Barnie the Cat